-The Organization has an advance from HUD in the amount of \$466,616.
+The Organization had received an advance from HUD in the amount of \$466,616.
 Beginning in October, 2000, 10% of the advance was forgiven annually if the building was used for domestic violence programs.
-As of June 30, 2017 and 2016, \$295,523 of the advance had been forgiven.

 In April 2012, the Organization sold the building and as a result, the remaining balance of \$171,093 of the advance was payable on demand.
 The Organization has received permission from HUD to use these funds at another transitional housing project which supports domestic violence survivors and their families.
+As of June 30, 2018 and 2017, \$161,201 and \$171,093, were outstanding, respectively.